Australia considers moving embassy to Jerusalem

-CANBERRA, Australia (AP) - Australia's prime minister said on Tuesday he was open to shifting the Australian embassy from Tel Aviv to Jerusalem in line with President Donald Trump's decision to recognize the contested holy city as Israel's capital.
+CANBERRA, Australia (AP) - Australia has raised the prospect of following the United States by relocating its embassy in Israel from Tel Aviv to Jerusalem in a policy shift that critics described Tuesday as a desperate grab for domestic political gain to win a crucial by-election.

-Prime Minister Scott Morrison said on Tuesday that Australia remained committed to finding a two-state solution to Israel's conflict with the Palestinians.

-Morrison said the idea was suggested to him by a former ambassador to Israel, Dave Sharma, who is a candidate for Morrison's conservative Liberal Party at a crucial by-election on Saturday in a Sydney electorate with a large Jewish population.
+Prime Minister Scott Morrison said the idea was suggested to him by a former ambassador to Israel, Dave Sharma, who is a candidate for the ruling conservative Liberal Party in a by-election Saturday in a Sydney electorate with a large Jewish population.

+At stake is the government's single-seat majority in the House of Representatives and Morrison's ability to retain power without doing deals with independent lawmakers.

+Any political gain could come at the cost of strained ties with Muslim-majority countries including neighboring Indonesia, whose foreign minister expressed strong concern.

 "When sensible suggestions are put forward that are consistent with your policy positioning and in this case pursuing a two-state solution, Australia should be open-minded to this and I am open-minded to this and our government is open-minded to this," Morrison told reporters.